aimeelaplant/instagram-bot/README.md

 ===============
 This is a simple Instagram class that utilizes the Instagram API (http://instagram.com/developer/).
 The interface allows us to view our own feed (recent postings from people you're following) or get a random object ID (e.g., a photo or video), given a tag, and like the object.

 A working example is at `bot.php`.
-Run a cronjon on `bot.php` and wala!
+Run a cronjob on `bot.php` and wala!
 You have automated your Instagram life. :)

 ## Initial setup
 1. Register your app client at Instagram here: http://instagram.com/developer/clients/register/